 The relatively slow speed of blockchain transactions may impose bottlenecks when it comes to scaling blockchain-in-education solutions worldwide.
 The issue of energy consumption is also a key point to monitor in order to develop the technology on a large scale.

-BCdiploma handles this challenge in an extremely advanced way, being the first “multi-blockchain” application: the application interacts with different public or consortium blockchains.
-It allows it to:
+BCdiploma handles this challenge in an extremely advanced way, being the first “multi-blockchain” application.
+The application:

 - respond to institutional projects that wish to work on their own consortium blockchain, for ecological issues among others.